Miles Master: Design

 The cockpit of the Master was designed with considerable attention to best facilitate its use as a trainer aircraft, including for ease of use and comfort.
-The positions of the two flying crew, the student in front and the instructor behind, was staggered; the rear position is 12-inches higher to provide the instructor with greater visibility.
-Mid-flight, an instructor was able to disconnect several of the student pilot's controls, such as the brakes, using various cut-outs provided.
-The forward windscreen is composed of molded Perspex and is furnished with a reflector-type gun sight, providing an optically-perfect view of a target.
-Two small panels can be opened to aid visibility while flying in poor weather conditions, sun blinds are also incorporated.
-Catches on either side of the sliding canopy allow for the panels to be rapidly detached, facilitating faster bailing-out during an emergency.
-Other emergency equipment included a Graviner fire extinguisher mounted behind the rear seat and emergency hydraulic controls set into the floor on the cockpit.
+The positions of the two flying crew, the student in front and the instructor behind, was staggered; the rear position was 12 inches higher to provide the instructor with greater visibility.
+Mid-flight, an instructor could disconnect several of the student pilot's controls, such as the brakes, using various cut-outs.
+The forward windscreen is composed of moulded Perspex and furnished with a reflector-type gun sight, providing an optically-perfect view of a target.
+Two small panels could be opened to aid visibility while flying in poor weather conditions, sun blinds were also incorporated.
+Catches on either side of the sliding canopy allowed for the panels to be rapidly detached, facilitating faster bailing-out during an emergency.
+Other emergency equipment included a Graviner fire extinguisher mounted behind the rear seat and emergency hydraulic controls set into the floor of the cockpit.